Very Humble Beginnings

-This site was started by April Russo, as a plain text file of over 160 book links, served from a webserver on her personal computer, over a 33.6k dialup connection, back in the summer of 2005.
+This site was started by April Russo, as a plain text file of over 160 book links, served from a webserver on her old Pentium I personal computer, over a 33.6k dialup connection, back in the summer of 2005.
 It was for the benefit of students and self-learners that were visitors to a few programming related chat rooms on the WinMX and Ares networks, that were looking for some free books to learn from.

 One day April spotted an article in the Langalist newsletter about a guy named Jason that started a website called Textbook Revolution, to list freely available educational resources.
 He was asking for help locating books, and computer technology related ones, in particular.

 April emailed Jason and sent him a copy of the list she had compiled.
-He responded by asking her to please post the list on a webpage and he would link to the page, instead of adding all the books to his site, because it would be too much work to add them all.
+He responded by asking her to post the list on a webpage and he would link to the page, instead, because it would be too much work to add all the books to his site.

 It made the front page of Digg back November of 2005, and has become a popular link shared on social media and bookmarking sites all over the web.

 Much improved since its early days, this site continues to exist as a resource for students that are in need of educational materials and might not have the resources to pay for them.
 It would be better for them to have what they need for free, than to buy an expensive book and go hungry, or put themselves further into debt that they can’t afford, or resort to illegal acts of piracy to continue their education.

 There are a number of publishers and authors that feel the same way and have made their books available online for free.
 Finding them can be quite a difficult task, though.
 That is why April and her friends continue to search the web looking for these books.

 It is the goal of this site to find and list every freely available programming related e-book that exists.

 You can help with this task.